 Altitude Sickness During Annapurna Circuit Trek

-When talking about the Annapurna Circuit Trek difficulty, you cannot miss altitude sickness.
-Acute Mountain Sickness (AMS) is the most common problem while trekking in any high altitude trekking destination.
+You cannot miss altitude sickness when discussing the Annapurna Circuit Trek difficulty.
+Acute Mountain Sickness (AMS) is the most common problem while trekking in any high-altitude trekking destination.

-While you trek to the higher altitude, the oxygen levels lower and the atmospheric pressure gets thinner.
-So, your body needs to adjust to these new circumstances.
+While you trek to the higher altitude, the oxygen levels lower and the atmospheric pressure thinner, so your body needs to adjust to these new circumstances.

 Weather And Temperature

-These are some of the reasons why thousands of trekkers prefer trekking during this time.
-The average temperature during autumn and spring season ranges from 15 to 20 degrees Celsius during the day.
+These are some reasons why thousands of trekkers prefer trekking during this time.
+The average temperature during the autumn and spring season ranges from 15 to 20 degrees Celsius during the day.

 Trekking Equipment to Reduce Annapurna Circuit Trek Difficulty